pruthvimanjunatha/pruthvimanjunatha.github.io/_portfolio/portfolio-2.md

 Along with traffic engineering, understanding human factors from traffic psychology perspective can help to reduce accident rates, improve driver assistance systems etc. I have worked extensively with driving simulators to study driver behavior and [developed instructional modules](https://rosap.ntl.bts.gov/view/dot/37166).

 As Traffic Psychology and Traffic Engineering continue to develop as two separate fields of research, one of my long-term interests has been to seek out collaboration and funding opportunities to identify the common goals between these two fields for future research.
-To address this topic, I have written research needs statement and cowritten triennial plan as the member of TRB’s Committee on Road User Measurement and Evaluation (ACH50).